Felinicity/tetris-tutorials/Xie stacking.md

 ![image](https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/d8bc3eec-7a18-46ce-9449-3170d21227ea)

 How is this board state any different from the ones on four.lol?
-The answer is residue
+The answer is the _residue_.

 ## Residue

-If you asked me about Xie stacking recently, I probably yapped to you about residue, but never properly explained what it is and how it is defined.
+If you asked me about Xie stacking recently, I've probably yapped to you about residue, but never properly explained what it is and how it is defined.
 When I talk about residue, what I truly mean is the extra blocks on top of a box shape.
 Any box shape works, it doesn't matter what width and height it is.
 Here are a few examples, the grey part is the box and the colorful parts are the residue.

 ![Без названия (9)](https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/ad58a5a6-516f-4072-9bcc-219644f2b575)

-Pic above is an 8-wide stack with a 5 block residue.
+Pic above is an 8-wide stack with a 5-block residue.

 ![Без названия (10)](https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/dbacac25-1432-4a97-bb5b-2fd0c1df2e8e)

-6-wide stack with a 2 block residue
+6-wide stack with a 2-block residue.

 ![Без названия (11)](https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/3860f187-ab76-4b93-9170-50fe74d5372d)

-9-wide stack with a 12 block residue
+9-wide stack with a 12-block residue.

 ![Без названия (12)](https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/d9a08428-b8da-490f-9bf6-c63fabe5ff7c)

-And lastly, a 2w with 2 block residue and a 7w with a 13 block residue
+And lastly, a 2w with 2-block residue and a 7w with a 13-block residue.

-## What makes 4-wide combo possible to combo...
+## What makes 4-wide possible to combo...

-...is the 3-block residue that your 4-wide well has.
+...is the 3-block residue that your 4-wide area has.
 It is at the very bottom of the matrix, but nonetheless, it's still a 4-wide stack with a 3-residue in it.

 ![Без названия (2)](https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/488585e8-2972-4f18-bf07-3964304c4ca4)

 Now that you know that, you can make up your own 4-wide openers.
 You don't need a flat Z or T specifically, you just need to make sure that your opener adds those 3 blocks of residue to the 4-wide.
 You do this by having any 3 blocks of a piece inside the 4-wide, and one block on one of the sides.
-The part of the piece that becomes the 3 block residue is highlighted with a different color.
+The part of the piece that becomes the 3-block residue is highlighted with a different color:

 ![Без названия](https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/fbad7801-4a88-4a83-b939-f46cb28c331a)